MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/get-started-winui3-for-desktop.md

 # Get started with WinUI 3.0 for desktop apps

 WinUI 3.0 Preview 1 introduces new project templates that enable you to create managed desktop C#/.NET and native C++/Win32 desktop apps with an entirely WinUI-based user interface.
 When you create apps using these project templates, the entire user interface of your application is implemented using windows, controls, and other UI types provided by WinUI 3.0.

-WinUI 3.0 Preview 1 adds the following Visual Studio 2019 project templates in **WinUI for desktop app**:
+WinUI 3.0 Preview 1 adds the following project templates to Visual Studio 2019 for building desktop apps that use WinUI 3.0:

 * C# apps and libraries that target .NET 5:
-  * Blank App, Packaged (WinUI in Desktop)
+  * **Blank App, Packaged (WinUI in Desktop)**
-  * Class Library (WinUI in Desktop)
+  * **Class Library (WinUI in Desktop)**

 * C++/Win32 apps:
-  * Blank App, Packaged (WinUI in Desktop)
+  * **Blank App, Packaged (WinUI in Desktop)**

 The app project templates generate a WinUI app project and a [Windows Application Packaging Project](https://docs.microsoft.com/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an [MSIX package](https://docs.microsoft.com/windows/msix/overview) for deployment.